erenyusufduran/path/12-react/README.md

 **Render props pattern:** For complete control over *what* the component renders, by passing in a function that tells the component what to render.
 Was more common before hooks, but still useful.

+**Compound component pattern:** For very self-contained components that need/want to manage their own state.
+Compound components are like fancy super-components.

+### **Render Props Pattern**

 ```js
 function List({ title, items }) {
   const [isOpen, setIsOpen] = useState(true);